jhudson8/react-backbone/README.md

       mixins: ['modelXHRAware'],

       render: function() {
-        // this.loading will be truthy during any XHR activity initiated by this.props.model }
+        // this.state.loading will be truthy during any XHR activity initiated by this.props.model }
     });
 ```